Ali Parsa: Circle Health

 Parsa set up Circle Health in 2004, the first private company to run a UK National Health Service (NHS) hospital.
 Circle Health became Europe's largest partnership of clinicians, with about £200 million of annualised revenue and about 3,000 employees.
-Circle Health was taken public successfully in 2012, when Parsa stepped down as Chief Executive Officer.
+Circle Health was taken public in 2012, when Parsa stepped down as Chief Executive Officer.

 On 4 December 2012, the private healthcare provider Circle then in charge of the Hinchingbrooke Health Care Trust (the only privately run NHS hospital in the UK) announced that Circle’s founder Ali Parsa had stepped down from his role as chief executive.

 Michael Kirkwood, chairman of Circle Holdings, indicated that Dr Ali Parsa would be spending more time fulfilling his passion for social entrepreneurship.

-Circle had fallen behind on its plans to turn around the trust’s financial problems, with Hinchingbrooke posting a deficit for the first half of 2012-13 of £4.1m - £2.2m more than planned.
+Circle had fallen behind on its plans to turn around the trust’s financial problems, with Hinchingbrooke posting a deficit for the first half of 2012-13 of £4.1 million, £2.2 million more than planned.

 The National Audit Office subsequently raised questions about the procurement process for the franchise, stating that the company would “have to generate savings at an unprecedented level”.

 Mr Parsa had been due to give evidence at a House of Commons public accounts committee hearing on the franchising of NHS trusts the following week.

 In 2015, Circle lost its contract to run the Hinchingbrooke Health Care Trust after receiving severe criticism from the Care Quality Commission.